goharbor/harbor/README.md

 ### Reporting security vulnerabilities

-If you've found a security related issue, a vulnerability, or a potential vulnerability in Harbor please let the [Harbor Security Team](mailto:cncf-harbor-security@lists.cncf.io) know with the details of the vulnerability.
-We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've identified the issue positively or negatively.
+If you've found a security related issue, a vulnerability, or a potential vulnerability in Harbor, do not file a public issue.
+Report it privately via [GitHub private vulnerability reporting](https://github.com/goharbor/harbor/security/advisories/new): open the
+[Security tab](https://github.com/goharbor/harbor/security) and click **Report a vulnerability**.
+The Harbor Security Team will acknowledge your report, and will follow up in the advisory thread once we've identified the issue positively or negatively.

 For further details please see our complete [security release process](SECURITY.md).